Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-The pharmacological properties of ursolic acid are of interest as cyclooxygenase inhibitor (antiphlogistic effect) and due to its (experimentally proven) cytotoxicity (chemotherapeutic effect).
+The pharmacological properties of ursolic acid are of interest as a cyclooxygenase inhibitor (antiphlogistic effect) and due to its (experimentally proven) cytotoxicity (chemotherapeutic effect).

 Literature